-Just before I left for France, my kitchen was overloaded with local strawberries and rhubarb from my Front Door Organics Fresh Box.
+Just before I left for France, my kitchen was overloaded with local strawberries and rhubarb from my organic box.
 I used up a fair amount making jam but still had more left over and as the weather was so hot, I was thinking a sweet syrupy cordial might be in order – to mix into club soda or even cocktails.
 A few weeks ago, I made a simple rhubarb syrup similar to this one on Canadian Living, which we enjoyed but which we found lacking in a little substance and sweetness (you also needed a lot of it to be able to taste it in a fizzy drink).
 I wondered if adding strawberries might be a way to thicken the syrup and add an extra layer of sweetness.
 I was right.
 This was a perfect combination.
 I didn’t add any water to this syrup in the cooking as I like the thicker syrup it produces, although a lot of recipes call for adding it.
 I say play around, experiment until you find the consistency that works for you.

 Rhubarb and strawberry syrup

 - 500g (weigh after trimming) rhubarb, roughly chopped

 - 200g (weigh after hulling) strawberries, roughly chopped